-Perhaps you have been wondering what to give your spouse, children, or other loved ones for Valentine’s Day?
+Perhaps you struggle, as I often do, with what to give your spouse, children, or other loved ones on their birthdays or holidays!
 Have you considered the incredible gift of Blessing Prayer?
 Over the years, I have found much joy in being on the giving and the receiving end of prayers that bless.
 My younger sister gives me the incredible gift of one minute of prayer for each year of my life every birthday.
 She prays for me every other day as well, but her covenant to pray for me on my birthday is such a special blessing to me!

 Other than the gift of interceding for others, it is especially powerful to pray specific “blessing prayers” from Scripture over loved ones, missionaries, neighbors, coworkers, pastors and church leaders, and yes, even “enemies.”
 Not only has God commanded us to pray for others, He has given us multiple ways to do so that please His heart and agree with His kingdom purposes.